 The Best Bistrot in Saint-Germain-des-Pres is Comptoir du Relais

-Saint-Germain-des-Pres is fortunate to have a number of bistrot hitting the Top 10 in Paris, but one in particular is Le Comptoir du Relais, head up by master French chef, Yves Camdeborde, who’s been titled the Chef of Bistronomy.
+Saint-Germain-des-Pres is fortunate to have a number of bistro hitting the Top 10 in Paris, but one in particular is Le Comptoir du Relais, head up by master French chef, Yves Camdeborde, who’s been titled the Chef of Bistronomy.
+Even Goop recommends this bistro.
 This tiny bistrot has about 20 seats inside and getting a table is often best by reservation.
 For lunch, I went early.
 I usually sit outside under the heat lamps.
 It makes not only a great gastronomic experience, but also a super people watching/meeting experience.
 The menu is reasonably priced.
 Salads and soups range from $8.60-$25, and mains from $5.50-$18.50.
 You get quality for the money!
 Either reserve or get there early so you don’t have to queue.
 Le Comptoir du Relais is located at 9 Carrefour de l’Odéon, 75006

 Stay in a hotel in Paris’ 6th Arrondissement

 I stayed at Hotel des Deux Continents on Rue Jacob, which is my favorite street.
 It is two streets from the main road and quieter.
 I booked a double room for a single rate for $123 versus $267 p/n.
 This was a great, last-minute find in a super location.
 I was on the top floor (with elevator) with a view of the Abbey steeple.
 It was quiet and quite a lovely hotel.